unsourcedcode/LazySource/README.md

 > cd LazySource

-> pip install -r requirements.txt
+> sudo pip install -r requirements.txt

-> python setup.py install
+> sudo python setup.py install

-> python LazySource.py
+> sudo python LazySource.py
 ***
 > “What hackers do is figure out technology and experiment with it in ways many people never imagined.
 They also have a strong desire to share this information with others and to explain it to people whose only qualification may be the desire to learn.”
 ― Emmanuel Goldstein